An0wn/SF-Crime-Analysis-in-Spark/README.md

 # SF-Crime-Analysis-in-Spark

-Performed spatial and time series analysis for a 15 year dataset of reported incidents from SFPD.
+Performed spatial analysis for a 15 year dataset of reported incidents from SFPD.
 •Build data processing pipeline based on Spark RDD, Dataframe and Spark SQL for big data OLAP.

 # Exploration of San Francisco Crime Dataset with Spark